Published November 2022

 - On October 31, 2022, Longshore Capital Partners acquired Southwest Adjusters, a leading multi-line independent insurance adjustment agency.
 Evolve served as the exclusive financial advisor to Longshore.

-- On May 2, 2022, CNC Catastrophe & National Claims acquired Knight’s Solutions, a provider of roofing inspection programs for insurance carriers and adjusters.
-Evolve served as the exclusive financial advisor to CNC.
+- On May 2, 2022, Vertical5 acquired Knight’s Solutions, a provider of roofing inspection programs for insurance carriers and adjusters.
+Evolve served as the exclusive financial advisor to Vertical5.

 TPA & Loss Adjusting Market Trends